ansys/scade-apitools/doc/source/user_guide/create.rst

 Usage notes
 -----------

-  * The current version only supports creating elements in an existing project or SCADE model.
+* The current version only supports creating elements in an existing project or Scade model.
 The edition of a model, for example deleting elements, requires more functions that might be added later.
 * Annotations are not supported yet.
 * The SCADE Python API is derived from the existing *SCADE Creation Library* (*SCL*), available for TCL and Python.

   * Functions have been renamed accordingly to PEP8.
   * While most of the interfaces are identical, there are a few changes for providing more Pythonics way of accomplishing tasks.
   * You can migrate existing applications to use the SCADE Python API or continue to use *SCL*, which is to be re-implemented on top of the SCADE Python API.

-  * The functions are all accessible from :py:mod:`create <ansys.scade.apitools.create>`, regardless the submodule they are defined in.
+  * The functions are all accessible from :py:mod:`create <ansys.scade.apitools.create>`, regardless of the submodule that they are defined in.

 Script architecture
 -------------------

-A script that modifies a SCADE model usually has the following architecture:
+A script that modifies a Scade model usually follows this architecture:

 * Load an existing project: This gives access to two separate sets of data: